 Julie and Jordan had a perfect wedding on a late summer's day on Labor Day weekend.
 All the festivities took place at the Four Seasons in Boston.
 They had their first look on the grand staircase and then we were off to the public gardens for some portraits.
 Afterwards they had their Ketubah signing and then their ceremony.
 The cocktail hour food and drink was the most incredible we've seen with sushi, a margarita bar, tacos, a raw bar and more.
 Their reception room was also lavishly decorated on mirror tables with impeccable style and floral arrangements.

-Mary and Dylan had a fabulous wedding, despite it getting off to a bit of a rocky start.
+Mary and Dylan had a fabulous summer Tupper Manor wedding, despite it getting off to a bit of a rocky start.
 Dylan was biking in the early morning and took a tumble, resulting in a broken wrist!
 After a few hours spent in the hospital, he was released with a very discreet black splint.
-He didn't even need any pain meds and was ready to go, arriving at Tupper Manor with plenty of time to spare before the ceremony.
+Forgoing any pain meds so he could be in the moment, he was ready to go and arrived at Tupper Manor with plenty of time to spare before the ceremony.
 What a trooper!